-The Public Safety Building is the headquarters for the Division of Public Safety and houses the UConn Police Department, UConn Fire Department, statewide Dispatch Center as well as Division administrative staff.
-The building serves to support UConn's statewide public safety efforts at all UConn campuses.
-The building was opened in 1992 and has not expanded in the nearly 30 years it has been occupied, even though the Division has grown significantly during this time.
+The Public Safety Building is the headquarters for the Division of Public Safety and houses the even though the Division has grown significantly during this time.
 This project will construct a new addition at the lawn area adjacent the existing fire department equipment bays to house the fire department staff.
-The floor area in the existing facility currently occupied by the Fire Department will be renovated to provide additional locker areas for the Police

-Department, and an expanded dispatch area.
+The floor area in the existing facility currently occupied by the Fire Department will be renovated to provide additional locker areas for the Police Department, and an expanded dispatch area.
 Construction began in Spring 2021 and will be complete in Fall 2022.